kubernetes/website/docs/tasks/debug-application-cluster/core-metrics-pipeline.md

 ---

-Starting from Kubernetes 1.8, resource usage metrics, such as container CPU and memory usage, are available in Kubernetes though the the Metrics API.
+Starting from Kubernetes 1.8, resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
 These metrics can be either accessed directly by user, for example by using `kubectl top` command, or used by a controller in the cluster, e.g.
-Horizontal Pod Autoscaler to make decisions.
+Horizontal Pod Autoscaler, to make decisions.

 ## The Metrics API